lyx-jay/auto-generate-vitepress-config/README.md

 ---
 Currently, this is a simple version, which only meet basic demand.After that, I will constantly improve its functionality and release it as an npm package。

-If it helps you, please help me star.
+If it is helpful to you, please help me star.